 Take advantage of the customer feedback process and evaluate the feedback you are receiving.
 Based on it, try to figure out where you have excelled and which areas you need to do better in the future.
 If your customers have issues with your product or service, develop new features.
 If they complain about long wait times in customer service, train your agents to solve issues faster.
 The bottom line: Do something.

 5. Track down your actions and reassess the game plan (if necessary)

 Great!
 You paid attention to the feedback and made changes.
 Now, you need to turn again to your customers to figure out if the changes were in the right direction.
 Are you seeing the results you were expecting?
 Good job.
 Are you still not quite where you hoped you would be?
 Keep on listening to your customers and make tweaks here and there.
 Collecting and managing customer feedback is a continuous process.
 There are always answers as long as you are willing to listen.

 6. Sharing is caring

 Feedback is useful to all members of your company, from top management to the summer intern.
-It is necessary to share both positive and negative customer feedback and get everybody in the same page.
+It is necessary to share both positive and negative customer feedback and get everybody on the same page.
 Negative feedback means you need to reinvent part of your business.
 You will need your whole team to understand why.
 Positive feedback means you are doing something right.
 Let your team know.
-They deserve some of the glory and their motivation and engagement will skyrocket.
+They deserve some of the glory, and their motivation and engagement will skyrocket.